 - Streampunk Media IoT tools: An collection of IoT modules for Node-RED enabling stream-based professional media production.
 Create dynamic software infrastructure that runs on premise or in the cloud, with support for RTP, HTTP/S and production file formats.

 - SoA for Production Workflows using Mule ESB: Our production information systems at RTS Swiss television are based on various manufacturers and interconnected using the SOA approach.
 This talk is to present the approach and the motivation to use Mule Open Source Enterprise Service Bus (ESB).

 - IMFTool Demonstration: Short update and demonstration of the IMFTool

 - NMOS IS-05 Reference Implementation: The NMOS IS-05 Reference Implementation is the first open source implementation of AMWA's new specification for Connection Management.
 The talk will cover briefly what IS-05 is and does, and how this reference implementation can help others to use it in their products.

-- XAVC into FFmpeg: Co-funded development between NRK and EBU to add XAVC(Sony) support to FFMpeg.
+- XAVC into FFmpeg: Development by EBU Member NRK to add XAVC(Sony) support to FFMpeg.
 This talk explains how this was achieved.

 - GPAC support for High Efficiency Image Format (HEIF): HEIF is an image format based on HEVC compression technology, and standardized by MPEG.
 The GPAC team is a contributor and provides tools to support it.